lumirelle/lumirelle.me/pages/posts/manual/js-advanced-grammar-manual.md

 console.log(arr) // -> [1, 2, 3]
 ```

-So, the most simple way to clear an array is to set its `length` property to `0`:
+So, the most simple way to clear an array is to set its `length` property to `0`. 😏

 #### `arr.splice()`

-`arr.splice(start[, deleteCount, item1, ..., itemN])` method can be used to add, remove or replace elements in an array.
+`arr.splice(start[, deleteCount, item1, ..., itemN])` method can be used to add, remove or replace elements in an array
+just in place.

+> [!Note]
+>
+> `arr.splice()` method modifies the original array and returns an array containing the deleted elements.

 - To remove elements: